LucyYYW/Flix/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [x] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [x] In the detail view for superhero movies, when the user taps the poster, a new screen is presented modally where they can view the trailer.
-- [ ] While poster is being fetched, user see's a placeholder image.
+- [x] While poster is being fetched, user see's a placeholder image.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):